 Version Date Details

-1.0 21 April 2023 This guide is first published on the CAUL OER Collective Pressbooks Platform
+1.0 15 Jan 2024 This guide is first published on the CAUL OER Collective Pressbooks Platform.
+This is an updated version of the Legal Research Skills: An Australian Law Guide (2023 edition).

 1.1

 1.2